mtcute/docs/guide/topics/storage.md

 To improve performance, `@mtcute/sqlite` by default uses WAL mode ([Learn more](https://github.com/JoshuaWise/better-sqlite3/blob/master/docs/performance.md)).

-When using WAL, along with your SQLite file there will also be `-shm` and `-wal` files.
+When using WAL, along with your SQLite file there may also be `-shm` and `-wal` files.
 If you don't like seeing those files, instead of disabling WAL altogether, consider putting your storage in a folder (i.e. `new SqliteStorage('storage/my-account')`).